wangfeng70117/Gaussian-Extracting/doc/dataset.md

 ```

 ## 2.Reconstruction quality
+In particular, in LERF's figurines data set, we provide a pre-trained model trained using original 3DGS and Gaussian Grouping, provide images from various perspectives of 3D scenes trained by the two methods.
+These images can be used for the evaluation of reconstruction quality.

 We also provide a script for evaluating PSNR, SSIM and LPIPS.
-You can download our training results from[huggingface](https://huggingface.co/datasets/wfysu/GaussianExtracting/tree/main).
+You can download our training results from [huggingface](https://huggingface.co/datasets/wfysu/GaussianExtracting/blob/main/figurines.rar).
 ```
 data
 |____figurines